The Susan T. (Suki) Sommer Society: Leave a Legacy for MLA

 Planned giving can benefit any number of MLA programs—publications, research, travel grants or other activities of the Association—whatever is most significant to you.
 Planned gifts can be used to establish new funds (with a $50,000 initial amount donated), or can be added to any existing designated funds.
 Planned gifts can also be directed to the MLA operating budget as an unrestricted donation (that is, the money can be made immediately available to support MLA).

 Whom Do You Contact?

 The President of MLA and the MLA Development Officer will be happy to discuss with you your interests, your situation, and the options available to you.
-Please contact Mark McKnight, MLA President or Lindsay J. Hansen Brown, Development Officer.
+Please contact Susannah Cleveland, MLA President or Lindsay J. Hansen Brown, Development Officer.

 Establish an Endowment

 Endowments can be established to support a wide range of activities and research projects, including research leading to the improvement of music library services and collections, continuing education for music librarianship, or the establishment of a scholarship to attract talented individuals to the profession.
 A minimum of $50,000 and the approval of MLA's Board of Directors are needed to designate an endowment for a specific purpose.
 Any conditions placed on a bequest must be worked out with the MLA Board at the time your will is drawn up.

 To discuss gifts of any kind, please contact the Music Library Association's Development Officer:

 Development Officer, Music Library Association

 18111 Nordhoff St.